 Meet Report: 4-6 October 2024

-This was an enjoyable visit to one of the Lake District’s remoter spots with the advantage of the Lower Gillerthwaite Field Centre being well up the valley, with better access to the higher peaks.
+This was an enjoyable visit to one of the Lake District’s remoter spots with the advantage of the Low Gillerthwaite Field Centre being well up the valley, with better access to the higher peaks.

 One of the greatest challenges of the weekend was getting there.
 The early arrivals drove straight up through the gate at the end of the metalled road for the final 2 miles up to the Centre.
 However, this gate is closed and locked in the evening and unfortunately the centre had neither informed the YRC nor told us the key code for the padlock.
 With no phone signal at the Centre it was a particularly stressful time for the late arrivals, at the end of a tiring drive, to find their way forward barred.
 One member looked particularly frazzled as he had also assumed he would be fed on arrival (and its a long way back down the valley).
 Nevertheless all was eventually resolved.